100% OF SALES SUPPORT OUR MENTAL HEALTH AWARENESS EFFORTS

 An Enduring Motto: Fight in the Open

 Over 100 years ago, Mental Health America's founder, Clifford Beers, was told to share his story of living with mental illness and hospitalizations anonymously to avoid negative consequences.
-He refused to share his story anonymously, and instead replied, "I must fight in the open."
+He refused to remain anonymous and instead was determined by noting, "I must fight in the open."
 He refused to give power to the shame and stigma surrounding mental illness and went on to write a book, A Mind that Found Itself, to help others understand the need to address mental illness and mental health openly.

-To this day, Mental Health America honors this message and encourages everyone to do the same.
-Share this message and show everyone that you choose to fight in the open.
+To this day, Mental Health America honors this message and lives out this motto.
+Share this message and motto with others and show everyone that you choose to fight in the open.

 The Mental Health Bell: A Symbol of Hope

-During the early days of mental health treatment, asylums often used iron chains and shackles to restrain people living with mental illness.
-With improved understanding and advanced treatments, this cruel practice eventually stopped.
+During the early days of mental health treatment, asylums often restrained people who had mental illnesses with iron chains and shackles around their ankles and wrists.
+With better understanding and treatments, this cruel practice eventually stopped.

-In the early 1950s, Mental Health America requested the discarded chains and shackles from asylums and psychiatric hospitals across the United States.
-On April 13, 1953, at the McShane Bell Foundry in Baltimore, Maryland, Mental Health America melted down these inhumane bindings and recast them into a sign of hope: the Mental Health Bell.
+In the early 1950s, Mental Health America issued a call to asylums across the country for their discarded chains and shackles.
+On April 13, 1953, at the McShane Bell Foundry in Baltimore, Md., Mental Health America melted down these inhumane bindings and recast them into a symbol of hope: the Mental Health Bell.

 MHA Store Collaborations